 So, what I decided to do was to start this blog to put all of my research in one place.
 I've covered topics of what to expect during the first trip to the endocrinologist to the types of treatments that are available.
 I've also discovered there are herbs and vitamins that can help heal the thyroid.
 Also, I have discovered that we have to be our own advocate with our doctors in treating our specific condition.

 What the Thyroid Does

-Basically, the thyroid creates, distributes and then stores hormones that influence the function of every organ in the body.
+Here's what I found out about what the thyroid does: basically, the thyroid creates, distributes and then stores hormones that influence the function of every organ in the body.
 An example of a thyroid hormone is Triiodothyronine, aka T3.
-Just one of the things this particular hormone regulates is metabolism, so when there is too much or too little in the system, the body’s weight is affected.
+One of the things this particular hormone does is regulate metabolism, so when there is too much or too little in the system, the body’s weight is affected.